bekk/gcp-workshop/README.md

 We will use `cloudlabs-gcp.no` for this workshop.
 It is already configured in a manged DNS zone.
 You can find it by searching for Cloud DNS in the GCP console.
 We will configure two records, `api.<yourid42>.cloudlabs-gcp.no` for the backend, and `<yourid42>.cloudlabs-gcp.no` for the frontend CDN.

 1. To define subdomains, we'll need a reference to the managed DNS zone in our Terraform configuration.
 We will use the Terraform `data` block.
-A dta block is very useful to refer to resources created externally, including resources created by other teams or common platform resources in an organization (such as a DNS zone).
+A data block is very useful to refer to resources created externally, including resources created by other teams or common platform resources in an organization (such as a DNS zone).
 Most resources have a corresponding data block.

     Create `dns.tf` and add the following data block: